-Clinical outcome research indicates that when a primary concern is relationship conflict or dissatisfaction, a person who engages solely in individual therapy typical feels better about themselves - but often less positive about their relationship or marriage.
-As such, consultation and possible participation of one's partner in therapy is essential to avoid an unintended increase in relationship dissatisfaction and conflict.
-Your individual needs and the unique needs of your relationship will be addressed during the initial consultation session and an appropriate course of therapy will be discussed.
+According to research findings, when the primary goal is to improve the marriage or relationship, a person who engages solely in individual therapy typically feels better about themselves - but often less positive about their relationship or marriage.
+As such, consultation and possible participation of one's partner is essential to avoid an unintended increase in relationship dissatisfaction and conflict.
+Your individual needs and the unique needs of your relationship will be addressed during the initial consultation sessions and an appropriate course of therapy will be discussed.
 This may include couples therapy exclusively - or individiual therapy in combination with couples therapy.

 I am not sure I want to remain in my marriage - is counseling an option?

 All marriages encounter stressful times and many couples are unable to resolve problem issues through their own efforts.
 As such it is not uncommon to consider separation or divorce in response to on-going martial conflict or a chronically unhappy relationship.
 However, with professional help, couples in crisis are often able to make a new commitment to their relationship and build a more satifying marriage.
 Working with an experienced marriage counselor, a couple can gain a better understanding of issues and develop new approaches for bringing about needed changes.
 For many couples, the experience of marriage counseling results in increased intimacy and an emotionally healthier relationship.